robdy/robdy.io/src/pages/blog/2017-07-28-powershell-tip-skip-get.md

 date: 2017-07-28T10:11:12.000Z
 featuredpost: false
 description: >-
-  In PowerShell you can skip the verb “Get” (at least for most cmdlets – it wasn’t working for Get-Process).
+  In PowerShell you can skip the verb “Get” (at least for most cmdlets – it isn't working for things like Get-Process).
 tags:
   - powershell
 ---
 Interesting thing which I discovered today (BTW, SysAdmin day).
-In PowerShell you can skip the verb “Get” (at least for most cmdlets – it wasn’t working for Get-Process).

-So instead of using
+Instead of using

 ``` powershell
 Get-Mailbox yourname@domain.com